eunices/eunices.github.io/_pages/cv.md

 - Biodiversity Research Symposium (2014) by National Parks Board
 - First Insect-spider Annual Symposium (2014) by Department of Biological Sciences (NUS)

+## Opportunities

+I am completing my thesis by 2021 and am looking for employment opportunities, including

+1. **Internship** in a tech industry to gain experience either in software development or data engineering.
+It would be great if there is a mentor available to guide or if full time employment is possible upon completion of internship.
+2. **Data analyst**.
+Preferably in government, healthcare or non-profit setting.
+3. **Research assistant** in environment biology.
+Preferably in genomics or modelling.
+I hope to pick up molecular skills, remote sensing skills, or more mathematical/theoretical modelling.

+If I am a good fit, you may contact me at eunice.sjy(at)gmail.com.